domteow/DBEAG1T4/README.md

 ## Running the microservices

-1. In your terminal, navigate to the `backend` folder in the code repository
+1. In your terminal, navigate to the `backend/apis` folder in the code repository
 2. For both Windows & MacOS users, run
     ```
     docker-compose up -d